-- $\cdot$ $\;$ Identify the knowledge concepts, principles and skills of health and wellness. - Comprehend, explain, value, and apply evidence-based practices as they relate to the unique individual's structural, functional, financial, psychosocial, emotion and spiritual health and wellness. - Utilize critical thinking, empathy, positive interpersonal interactions, selfreflection, collaboration and communications skills in a holistic, multidisciplinary approach to positively influence and foster effective health and wellness principles, concepts and change in self and others. - Form and foster positive, ethical, collaborative environments with health and wellness professionals and clientele for meaningful personal and professional scholarship and development.
+- 1. Identify the knowledge concepts, principles and skills of health and wellness. - 2.
+Comprehend, explain, value, and apply evidence-based practices as they relate to the unique individual's structural, functional, financial, psychosocial, emotion and spiritual health and wellness. - 3.
+Utilize critical thinking, empathy, positive interpersonal interactions, self-reflection, collaboration and communications skills in a holistic, multi-disciplinary approach to positively influence and foster effective health and wellness principles, concepts and change in self and others. - 4.
+Form and foster positive, ethical, collaborative environments with health and wellness professionals and clientele for meaningful personal and professional scholarship and development.

-For a Bachelor of Arts (BA) Degree in Health, Wellness and Behavioral Sciences

-(HWBS), a student completes a minimum of 38-42 hours of core courses with a grade of C or better:
+For a Bachelor of Arts (BA) Degree in Health, Wellness and Behavioral Sciences (HWBS), a student completes 38-42 hours of core courses.
+No more than two core courses with a grade of C- will be accepted as credit towards the major.

-- $\cdot~$ HWBS 103 Medical Terminology or ATHT 130 Care and Prevention of Injuries

-- · BIOL 102 Biology of the Human Body

-- · CHEM 107 General, Organic and Biochemistry

-- · DRMA 108 Oral Interpretation

-- · ATHT 133 Dynamics of Health & Nutrition

-- BUMG 112 Principles of Management

-- · PHIL 212 General Ethics or PHIL 225 Applied Ethics: Biomedicine
+- HWBS 103 Medical Terminology or ATHT 130 Care and Prevention of Injuries or NURS 111 Perspectives on Nursing - · BIOL 102 Biology of the Human Body - · CHEM 107 General, Organic and Biochemistry - · DRMA 108 Oral Interpretation - · ATHT 133 Dynamics of Health & Nutrition or HLTH 122 Introduction to Nutrition - · BUMG 112 Principles of Management - PHIL 212 General Ethics or PHIL 225 Applied Ethics or RELS 218/318 Ethics for Christian Living

-- HWBS 123 Lifespan Development or PSYC 121 Child & Adolescent Dev or PSYC 122 Adult Dev

-- · PSYC 240 Positive Psychology

-- · SOC 201 Social Issues

-- · MATH 220 Statistics

-- · HWBS 375 Practicum or HWBS 395 Internship

-- · HWBS 442 Research

-- HWBS 499 Capstone
+- HWBS 123 Lifespan Development or PSYC 121 Child & Adolescent Dev or PSYC 122 Adult Dev - PSYC 240 Positive Psychology - EDUC 119 Human Relations and Building Inclusive Communities or SOC 201 Social Issues or SW 235 Diversity and Privilege - MATH 220 Statistics - · HWBS 375 Practicum or HWBS 395 Internship - · HWBS 442 Research in Health, Wellness and Behavioral Sciences - · HWBS 499 Capstone - Students pursuing graduate program admittance should check minimum grade requirements for program admission.

-A student pursuing a Bachelor of Arts (BA) Degree in Health, Wellness and Behavioral Sciences must minimally complete either the Life Coach Counseling emphasis or a minor from another discipline except Psychology.
-Students may complete the emphasis and multiple minors, except Psychology.
+A student pursuing a Bachelor of Arts (BA) Degree in Health, Wellness and Behavioral Sciences must minimally complete the Life Coach Counseling emphasis, a minor from another discipline except Psychology, or a double major except a double major with Psychology.
 If a student chooses to complete a minor instead of the emphasis, then the student must complete at least one course at or above the 300 level in the chosen minor discipline.

-For a Bachelor of Arts (BA) in Health, Wellness and Behavioral Sciences, with an Emphasis in Life Coach Counseling a student completes the core courses and an additional 12 hours of HWBS courses.
+For a Bachelor of Arts (BA) in Health, Wellness and Behavioral Sciences, with an Emphasis in Life Coach Counseling a student completes the core courses and an additional 12 hours of HWBS courses with a grade of C- or better in the courses..